I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 By specifying --return-distance and --return-metadata, I received distance scores and metadata (title, author, slug, publication date, language).

 With cosine distance, lower values indicate higher similarity.
-Articles related to "Lambda cold start" appeared in the top results.
+Articles related to "Lambda cold start" appeared at the top of the results.

 Scaling to Full Volume

-After confirming functionality with the 1,000-record pilot, I processed the full dataset (about 57,000 records) using the same procedure.
-Due to the 50,000-record limit per Batch Inference job, I split the input for submission.
+After confirming operation with 1,000 pilot items, I processed the full volume (about 57,000 items) using the same procedure.
+Since Batch Inference has a limit of 50,000 items per job, I split the input for submission.

 |---|---|---|